 Born: 23 April 1858, Kiel, Schleswig (now Germany)

 Died: 4 October 1947, Göttingen, West Germany (now Germany)

 Affiliation at the time of the award: Berlin University, Berlin, Germany

 Prize motivation: "in recognition of the services he rendered to the advancement of Physics by his discovery of energy quanta"

 Max Planck received his Nobel Prize one year later, in 1919.

-When a black body is heated, electromagnetic radiation is emitted with a spectrum depending on the temperature of the body and not of its composition.
-Calculating the form of the spectrum, using the then established physical laws, gave an unreasonable result - the radiation in the high frequency part of the spectrum became infinite.
-Max Planck solved this problem by introducing the concept of quanta: the emitted radiation consists of quanta of specific energies determined by a new fundamental constant named the Planck constant.
+When a black body is heated, electromagnetic radiation is emitted with a spectrum corresponding to the temperature of the body, and not to its composition.
+Calculating the form of the spectrum using then-known physical laws gave an unreasonable result; the radiation in the high-frequency area of the spectrum became infinite.
+Max Planck solved this problem in 1900 by introducing the theory of "quanta", that is, that radiation consists of quanta with specific energies determined by a new fundamental constant, thereafter called Planck's constant.